 Built during the era of the Flavian emperors, this giant amphitheater could seat 50,000 spectators.
 They would come to watch battles with gladiators, animals, and even mock naval battles.

 This is one of the most visited famous landmarks and historical sites in Rome, so you have to be very early if you want to enjoy it without huge crowds.

-As this is one of the most popular tourist attractions in Rome, to save time, look at options to buy your Colosseum ticket online before you arrive.
+As this is one of the most popular tourist attractions in Rome, save time and look at the options to buy your tickets to the Colosseum before you arrive.